-After more than seven years of making school lunches, I still struggle to come up with lunchbox ideas.
+After many, many years of making school lunches, I still struggle to come up with lunchbox ideas.

 I used to think it was unusual for kids not to like sandwiches, but I’ve discovered it’s actually quite common.
 There are lots of people out there like me, desperately searching for non-sandwich lunchbox ideas!

 To replace the sandwich I am looking for something that will fill my kids up.
 It’s a bonus if it has a good hit of protein and some veggies, but many of these options need to be combined with others to make a more balanced lunch.
 There are a few sweetish options on this list, but in general these are savoury ideas, because it’s easy to come up with sweet treats!